Marlin Model 336: Other models based on the Model S336 action

 The Model 336M, a Model 336 carbine made largely of stainless steel, was introduced in 2000.
-It was replaced a year later by the Model 336SS, a 20" carbine offered only in .30-30 caliber.
-The Model 336SS features a forged stainless steel receiver, barrel, lever, and trigger.
+It was replaced a year later by the Model 336SS, a 20-inch carbine offered only in .30-30 caliber.
+The Model 336SS was in production until 2020, and featured a forged stainless steel receiver, barrel, bolt, lever, and trigger.
 The magazine tube, springs, and loading gate are also fabricated from stainless, while other metal parts are nickel-plated steel.

 Model 375

-Introduced in 1980, the Model 375 uses the Model 336 lever action mechanism but was chambered in the then new 375 Winchester cartridge.
+Introduced in 1980, the Model 375 uses the Model 336 lever-action mechanism but was chambered in the then new .375 Winchester cartridge.
 This model was discontinued in 1984 after around 16,000 were produced.

 Model 336ER

-Introduced in 1984 this model was very similar in appearance to the Model 375 with the addition of the cross bolt safety.
-This model was originally to be chambered in both the 307 Winchester and 356 Winchester.
-The 307 Winchester was never manufactured with only a few prototypes being made.
-The 356 Winchester was manufactured but only until 1986.
-Only 2,441 of these rifles were ever produced and are considered a highly sought after collectors piece.
+Introduced in 1984 this model was very similar in appearance to the Model 375 with the addition of the cross-bolt safety.
+This model was originally to be chambered in both the .307 Winchester and .356 Winchester.
+The 307 Winchester was never manufactured, having only a few prototypes being made.
+The 356 Winchester was manufactured from 1984 to 1986, with only 2,441 of these rifles were ever produced and are considered a highly sought-after collector's piece.

 Model 444

-Introduced in 1965, the Model 444 Marlin uses the Model 336 lever action mechanism, including the signature open ejection port machined into the side of the receiver, but is chambered for the .444 Marlin cartridge.
-At its introduction, the Model 444 was the most powerful lever action rifle on the market.
+Introduced in 1965, the Model 444 Marlin uses the Model 336 lever-action mechanism, including the signature open ejection port machined into the side of the receiver, but is chambered for the .444 Marlin cartridge.
+At its introduction, the Model 444 was the most powerful lever-action rifle on the market.
 With a muzzle energy of more than 3000 ft-lb, the Model 444 was intended for the largest North American game animals.
-The Model 444 holds 4 cartridges in the magazine and one in the chamber, and was originally fitted with a 24-inch barrel and a straight grip buttstock.
+The Model 444 holds 4 cartridges in the magazine and one in the chamber, and was originally fitted with a 24-inch barrel and a straight-grip buttstock.

-Early Model 444 rifles utilized a 1 in 38" rifling twist and were handicapped by a lack of suitable bullet weights.
+Early Model 444 rifles utilized a 1-in-38" rifling twist and were handicapped by a lack of suitable bullet weights.
 In addition, nearly all existing bullets for the .444 had been originally designed solely for use in handguns; used in the Model 444, the bullets tended to break up at higher rifle velocities.
 A new 265-grain bullet greatly improved the utility of the Model 444 as a hunting rifle, and other bullet weights have since been introduced.
 In 1971, Model 444's barrel length was reduced to 22 inches, and the rifle's buttstock was changed to a full pistol-grip design.
 Later production rifles received a change in barrel twist to 1 in 20 inches to stabilize longer and heavier bullets.